suit-wg/architecture/draft-ietf-suit-architecture.md

 ## Dual CPU, shared memory

 This configuration has two or more heterogeneous CPUs in a single SoC that share memory (flash and RAM).
-Generally, they will be a protection mechanism to prevent one CPU from accessing the other's memory.
+Generally, they will be a mechanism to prevent one CPU from unintentionally accessing memory currently allocated to the other.
 Upgrades in this case will typically be done by one of the CPUs, and is similar to the single CPU with secure mode.

 ## Dual CPU, other bus